Gluten-Free Chocolate Beet Loaf Cake

 Instructions

-- Lightly grease the bottom and sides of a loaf pan or line with parchment paper.
-I used a loaf pan 9×5-inch.
+- Preheat the oven to 350°F (180°C).
+Lightly grease the bottom and sides of a 9×5-inch loaf pan or line with parchment paper.
 Set aside.

-- In a large bowl mix oil with sugar.
+- In a large bowl, mix oil with sugar.
 Add the eggs, one by one, mixing well after each addition, the grated beetroot, and vanilla extract.
 Mix well.

-- Finally add the gluten-free all-purpose flour, baking powder, cocoa powder, salt, and chocolate chips.
+- Finally, add the gluten-free all-purpose flour, baking powder, cocoa powder, salt, and chocolate chips.
 Mix until well incorporated.

 - Pour the mixture into the prepared pan.

 - Bake for 45/50 minutes or until cooked.
 Keep in mind that all ovens are different.
-To know if it's ready insert a toothpick into the center of the cake, it should come out clean, with no streaks of batter.
+To know if it's ready, insert a toothpick into the center of the cake; it should come out clean, with no streaks of batter.

 - Let cool before removing.